phantomghost2023/phantomdb/docs/CORE_ARCHITECTURE.md

 - Write-ahead logging
 - Garbage collection and compaction

-We are considering a hybrid approach combining:
+We have decided to implement a hybrid approach combining:
 - LSM-tree for write-heavy workloads
 - B+tree for read-heavy workloads
 - Columnar storage for analytical queries